CHACHA0044/Feedback-bot/README.md

 **Worked when used on:** `6 Nov 2025`

 > **Note:**
-> If the bot worked successfully for you, please update this date by editing the README or sending a pull request.
+> If the bot worked successfully for you, please update this date by sending a pull request.

 ## ✨ Features